Faculty

 Francesco Maria Spampinato

-Director of the Summer School and Associate Professor of History of Contemporary Art – Alma Mater Studiorum, University of Bologna
+Full Professor of History of Contemporary Art – Alma Mater Studiorum, University of Bologna

-An associate professor, Francesco Spampinato conducts research in the fields of contemporary art history and visual studies, with a focus on the relationships between contemporary art, media, and technology.
-His latest publications include GMM – Giovanotti Mondani Meccanici: Computer Comics 1984–1987 (NERO, 2021), Art vs. TV: A Brief History of Contemporary Artists’ Responses to Television (Bloomsbury Academic, 2022), Ran Slavin: Shapeshifter (Mousse Publishing, 2022), The Pandemic Visual Regime: Visuality and Performativity in the COVID-19 Crisis (Punctum Books, 2023) and Skank Bloc Bologna: Alternative Art Spaces Since 1977 (2024 – winner of the Italian Council 2022 grant promoted by the Italian Ministry of Culture).
-Spampinato is PI for the University of Bologna of the "Micro-Credential in Sustainability" and the "Virtual Exchange for Sustainability," two innovative study courses developed within UNA Europa and funded by the European Commission.
-He's also a member of the extended consortium PE11 “Circular and Sustainable Made-in-Italy” sponsored by the NRRP (PNRR).
+GMM – Giovanotti Mondani Meccanici: Computer Comics 1984–1987 (NERO, 2021), Art vs. TV: A Brief History of Contemporary Artists’ Responses to Television (Bloomsbury Academic, 2022), Ran Slavin: Shapeshifter (Mousse Publishing, 2022) and The Pandemic Visual Regime: Visuality and Performativity in the COVID-19 Crisis (Punctum Books, 2023).
+Spampinato is PI for the University of Bologna of the "Micro-Credential in Sustainability" and the "Virtual Exchange for Sustainability," wo innovative study course developed within UNA Europa and funded by the European Commission.
+He's also PI of the research project Skank Bloc Bologna: Alternative Art Spaces Since 1977, winner of the Italian Council 2022 grant promoted by the ltalian Ministry of Culture and a member of the extended consortium PE11 “Circular and Sustainable Made-in-Italy” sponsored within the NRRP (PNRR)

 Giulia Allegrini